barathganesh/Healthcare-Efficiency-Analysis/README.md

 ## Problem

 Healthcare systems face growing pressure to reduce costs while maintaining quality.
-With thousands of hospitals operating under different conditions, identifying which ones are truly efficient — and which are at risk — requires multi-dimensional analysis beyond simple financial metrics.
+With thousands of hospitals operating under different conditions, identifying which ones are truly efficient and which are at risk and requires requires multi-dimensional analysis beyond simple financial metrics.

 ## Approach